Do you want a cookie?

 When growing in a mixed crop, plants are combined that have a positive effect on each other.
 This has many advantages and solves many of the problems associated with monoculture cultivation.

-Advantages of mixed cultivation at a glance
+Advantages of Companion Planting at a Glance

 • Protection against diseases & pests